Anton2181/pas/docs/rules.md

 *Is there a rule that guarantees every person who can take a priority task actually gets one?*

 No. The encoder tracks a list of top- and second-priority **task names** from `backend.csv` and adds soft selectors that reward solutions covering more distinct people/families for those tasks.
 If a person is eligible for a priority task but no component using that task name can be assigned to them without breaking a higher-tier constraint (like cooldown spacing or fairness ladders), the solver may leave them without a priority slot.
 The coverage selectors only discourage duplicate assignments; they do not require one-per-person coverage.
 See `priority_coverage_vars_top` and `priority_coverage_vars_second` in `varmap.json` for the actual selectors tied to weights `T1C` and `T2C`.

+## Improving and verifying the rules

+- **Availability-aware fairness targets** – Tier-6 now scales each person’s load target by how many AUTO components they could legally cover.
+Check `varmap.json.fairness_targets` and the fairness block in `stats.txt` to confirm the scaling.
+Raising the `FAIRNESS_AVAILABILITY` exponent or ratio cap makes high-capacity dancers pick up more work; lowering them relaxes the distribution.
+- **Auto-softening for scarce families** – Families with too few candidates automatically skip the harshest cooldown/repeat penalties.
+Confirm the skip list in `stats.txt` or `varmap.json.auto_soften_families` before chasing phantom penalties.
+- **Assignment reports** – After solving, run `python3 report_assignments.py` so `reports/assignment_report.csv` lists per-person totals, repeats, and priority eligibility.
+That report is the fastest way to verify that fairness dials and priority selectors are delivering the intended distribution without digging through raw solver CSVs.
+- **Test suite** – `pytest` exercises every major rule combination (two-day modes, auto-softening, repeat gating, priority coverage, fairness scaling, and the reporting pipeline).
+If you tweak a rule, add a fixture that reproduces the scenario so regressions show up immediately.